oliverychen/oliverychen.github.io/index.md

 <br>
 I work on research in statistics and neuroscience. <br />
-During my spare time, I write [<mark>The Brain Whispers</mark>](http://oliverychen.com/pages/blog/) blog, sharing some humble opinions that are, in one way or another, related to brain data science.
+During my spare time, I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble opinions that are, in one way or another, related to brain data science.

 <br>
-My previous postgraduate education and training were in Anatomy and Developmental Biology (Visiting Lecturer, UCL), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).
+My previous postgraduate training was in Anatomy and Developmental Biology (Visiting Lecturer, UCL), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).

 <br>